I-129Employment / Nonimmigrant

 • 1Filing fee: $460 base (as of the April 2024 USCIS fee rule), plus $600 asylum program fee for most H-1B petitions.
 The ACWIA training fee and fraud prevention and detection fee also apply for H-1B.
 Verify all applicable fees at uscis.gov before filing.

-• 2I-129 is filed by the employer, not the worker — the worker is the beneficiary.
+• 2I-129 is filed by the employer, not the worker.
+The worker is the beneficiary.

 • 3H-1B cap: 65,000 visas for the regular cap plus 20,000 additional visas for beneficiaries with a U.S. master's degree or higher (the master's cap).
-These are separate pools — master's cap applicants who are not selected enter the regular lottery.
+These are separate pools.
+Master's cap applicants who are not selected enter the regular lottery.

-• 5Premium processing (Form I-907, $2,805 in 2026) guarantees a USCIS response within 15 business days.
+• 5Premium processing (Form I-907, $2,965 as of the March 1, 2026 USCIS fee update) guarantees a USCIS response within 15 business days.
 It does not guarantee approval.

-• 6An approved I-129 does not by itself authorize the worker to be in the US — the worker also needs valid status (I-94 update for in-country, visa stamp for consular).
+• 6An approved I-129 does not by itself authorize the worker to be in the US.
+The worker also needs valid status (I-94 update for in-country, visa stamp for consular).

 • 7Change-of-status applicants (e.g., F-1 to H-1B) often have a cap-gap that requires careful timing.